tazama-lf/docs/Community/Tazama-Contribution-Guide.md

     Using the Windows `cd` or `chgdir` command, navigate to the newly cloned repository folder:
     ```
-    cd channel-router-setup-processor
+    cd rule-executer
     ```

 3. Install Dependencies

-    Using `npm`, you can install all the dependencies for the processor as specified in the `package.json` file in the folder:
+    Using `npm`, you can install all the dependencies for the processor as specified in the `package.json` file in the repository folder:
     ```
     npm install
     ```

 4. Configure Environment Variables:

     Each microservice processor's configuration is specified as environment variables that are located in a dot env (`.env`) file.
-Your cloned repository does not have one yet: we'll have to create it from the `.env.template` file that is in your folder.
-You can copy this file with:
+Your cloned repository does not have one yet: we'll have to create it from the `.env.template` file that is already in your folder.
+You can copy this file with from your Windows Command Prompt:
     ```
     copy .env.template .env
     ```